johnwcowan/r7rs-work/TallyCowan.md

 `(generator->histogram! `*histogram* *generator*`)`

-Injects the values returned by *generator* into *histogram* and updates the appropriate bin.
+Injects the values returned by *generator* into *histogram* and updates the appropriate bins.

 ## Basic statistics